:about the book:

+Ryan Farraday is a Canadian army veteran hired to protect a gold mining venture in the remote mountains of British Columbia.
+Unfortunately, he is more interested in the site manager’s wife, Elizabeth Malone, than in the safety of the operation.
 Ryan’s negligence has deadly consequences for him and the project’s management team.
 When their work crew rebels, they are overwhelmed and left to die.
-The group wanders without direction until they are saved by a Native Indian people as colorless as angels living in a land without sin.
-The outsiders remain distrustful, refusing to believe that such goodness could ever exist without some darker purpose.
+The group wanders without direction until they are saved by a Native people living in a land seemingly untouched by sin.
+The outsiders, however, remain distrustful, refusing to believe that such goodness could ever exist without some darker purpose.

 John Gargrave’s passions in life surfaced early.
 The first birthday wish he can remember was for a tricycle and a pen.
 Traveling and writing were already hard-wired in his soul.
 A fantasy story written at the age of six was dismissed by his teacher because she thought he had copied it from a children’s book.
 It was, in fact, a John original.